RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

-Since the multitude of dynamic obstacle scenarios makes it impractical to establish comprehensive avoidance rules, a learning-based planning algorithm is designed to perform autonomous obstacle avoidance in dynamic, unknown environment.
-More specifically, in this section, we propose a dynamic obstacle handler combining Double Deep Q-networks (DDQN)~\cite{van2016deep} and dueling architecture~\cite{wang2016dueling}.
+As the multitude of dynamic obstacle scenarios makes it impractical to establish comprehensive avoidance rules, a learning-based planning algorithm is designed to perform autonomous obstacle avoidance in dynamic, unknown environment.
+More specifically, we propose a novel RL-based online re-planner combining Double Deep Q-networks (DDQN)~\cite{van2016deep} and dueling architecture~\cite{wang2016dueling}.